Stephen-Tellis/moving_target_tracker/README.md

 # Real-time target position tracking

 Enables switching between trajectory execution and real-time servo control to track a moving target.
+Target tracking is enabled by a custom PID controller.

 ![](assets/demo.gif)